jefferyto/gedit-tab-group-salute/README.md

 Copyright © 2018 Jeffery To <jeffery.to@gmail.com>

-Available under GNU General Public License version 3
+Available under GNU General Public License version 2 or later

 ## Other plugins you may like